00imvj00/00imvj00/README.md

 ### Hi there 👋

 I am Vijay Bambhaniya.
-Engineer :)
+Engineer, Catalyst :)

  - Thoughts
    - There is no such things as `luck`, `form`, `talent`.
 It's all about `intent`, `will` and `work` :)